compasscreative/laravel/readme_bower.md

 ## Modernizr
 I’ve kept modernizr outside of bower so we can have a customized version of it.
 Eventually we should be able to build our own modernizr file on demand.
 See: https://github.com/doctyper/customizr

+(this readme can be merged into the main readme and removed.)